Can This Team Keep Defying the Odds or Is a Collapse Coming

 When Gareth Ainsworth was appointed, fans feared their awful form would continue.

 In the last nine games of the season, Ainsworth did not lose a single game.
-He did only win three of those games, but Gillingham’s losing streak, and the long wait for some semblance of good form, was over.
+He did only win three of those games, but Gillingham’s losing streak was over.

-10 games, six wins, three draws and just one loss.
+10 games, six wins, three draws and two losses.

 There have also been a myriad of smart signings made by the club.
 Seb Palmer-Houlden joined from Bristol, and at the age of just 21, he will be expected to be integrated into the lineup and lead the team in years to come.